violeta8/Programming-Paradigms/README.md

 # Installing Erlang #

-Erlang can be installed either by compiling it from source, or by downloading and installing one of the pre-compiled packages hosted on [erlang-solutions.com](https://www.erlang-solutions.com/resources/download.html).
+Erlang can be installed on multiple platforms by either compiling it from source, or by downloading and installing one of the pre-compiled packages hosted on [erlang-solutions.com](https://www.erlang-solutions.com/resources/download.html).

 ## Configuring the Erlang Shell ##

-In this course, we will not use sophisticated building mechanisms like `make` or `rebar`.
+In this course, we will not use sophisticated code-building mechanisms like `make` or `rebar`.
 Instead, we shall stick to the simplest possible compilation mechanism: namely compilation through the Erlang shell.
 This allows us to get used to the basic compilation commands, while at the same time, eliminating unnecessary complexities related to source code dependency management and others.